Jagoda11/Pirple-NodeJS-FullStack-Pizza-App/README.md

 3. When a user is logged in, they should be able to GET all the possible menu items (these items can be hardcoded into the system). ✅

-4. A logged-in user should be able to fill a shopping cart with menu items ✅
+4. A logged-in user should be able to fill a shopping cart with menu items. ✅

+5. **Create an Order with Stripe Integration** 🏃🏃
-5. A logged-in user should be able to create an order.
-You should integrate with the Sandbox of Stripe.com to accept their payment.
-Note: Use the stripe sandbox for your testing.
-Follow this link and click on the "tokens" tab to see the fake tokens you can use server-side to confirm the integration is working: https://stripe.com/docs/testing#cards, https://stripe.com/docs/api/charges/ 🏃🏃
+   A logged-in user should be able to create an order.
+Integrate with the Stripe.com Sandbox to process payments.
+Utilize Stripe's sandbox for testing purposes.
+Explore the [Stripe testing documentation](https://stripe.com/docs/testing#cards) and the [charges API](https://stripe.com/docs/api/charges/) to understand how to use fake tokens for server-side testing.

+6. **Email Receipt with Mailgun Integration** 🏃🏃
-6. When an order is placed, you should email the user a receipt.
-You should integrate with the sandbox of Mailgun.com for this.
-Note: Every Mailgun account comes with a sandbox email account domain (whatever@sandbox123.mailgun.org) that you can send from by default.
-So, there's no need to setup any DNS for your domain for this task https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account 🏃🏃
+   Once an order is placed, email the user a receipt.
+This should be done by integrating with the Mailgun.com sandbox.
+Each Mailgun account has a sandbox domain (like `whatever@sandbox123.mailgun.org`) that allows sending emails without DNS setup.
+For more details, visit the [Mailgun FAQ](https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account).

 Important Note: If you use external libraries (NPM) to integrate with Stripe or Mailgun, you will not pass this assignment.
 You must write your API calls from scratch.
-Look up the "Curl" documentation for both APIs so you can figure out how to craft your API calls.

 This is an open-ended assignment.
 You may take any direction you'd like to go with it, as long as your project includes the requirements.
 It can include anything else you wish as well.

 And please: Don't forget to document how a client should interact with the API you create!